yannbriancon/spring-hibernate-query-utils/README.md

 By default the detection of N+1 queries logs an error to avoid breaking your code.

-However, my advise is to override the default error level to throw exceptions for your test profile.
+However, my advice is to override the default error level to throw exceptions for your test profile.

 Now you will easily detect which tests are failing and be able to flag them and set the error level to error logs only on those tests while you are fixing them.